-Ukraine war: At least 31 injured in daylight strike in Kharkiv region
+Ukraine war: At least 43 injured in daylight strike in Kharkiv region

 - Published

-At least 31 people, including nine children, have been injured after a missile struck the carpark of a residential building in Ukraine's Kharkiv region, local officials say.
+At least 43 people, including twelve children, have been injured after a missile struck the carpark of a residential building in Ukraine's Kharkiv region, local officials say.

 What is believed to be a Russian Iskander missile landed in the town of Pervomaisky at about 13:30 local time.